La Mesa Conversations

 Bonnie is one of the natives, born and raised in San Diego.
 She grew up in East County and is proud to call La Mesa her forever home.
 She is a graduate of the University of California, San Diego and has worked in STEM and higher education publishing for over 20 years.
 She’s proud to be one of the first graduates of Antioch University’s “Women & Leadership” Certificate Program, and is energized by community involvement and getting things done.
 She hopes more La Mesa residents get involved in serving our community by working together to keep La Mesa the “Jewel of the Hills.”
 Bonnie is a founding member of La Mesa Conversations.

-A native of San Diego's East County, John Greenwell is an Academic Coach at Arroyo Vista Charter School in Chula Vista.
-In this role, John coordinates the school's staff development, monitors teaching practices, and facilitates continuous assessment of student progress.
+A native of San Diego's East County, John Greenwell is an Associate Principal at Discovery Charter School in Chula Vista.

 John earned his bachelors degree in Philosophy and French Literature from Fordham University in New York City and his Masters of Science in Education from Northwestern University in Evanston, IL.

-John currently serves as the Co-Director for the San Diego Leadership Alliance, a nonprofit dedicated to developing young leaders in the San Diego metropolitan area.
-He also is one of the leaders of the San Diego chapter of Gay For Good, the nation's only all-LGBT and ally volunteer organization.
-As an active member of the Young Professionals Council and the Leadership Circle, John continues to highlight the amazing work of the San Diego LGBT Community Center.
+John is a proud resident of La Mesa and enjoys all that "the Jewel of the Hills" has to offer.
+Additionally, John currently serves as one of the leaders of the San Diego chapter of Gay For Good, the nation's only all-LGBT and ally volunteer organization.
+As an Area Manager for AIDS Walk San Diego, a Leadership Circle member, and a trainer of ambassadors for Dining Out for Life, John continues to highlight the amazing work of the San Diego LGBT Community Center.
 John volunteers for many progressive, community organizations throughout the San Diego region.
 In his remaining spare time, John enjoys hiking, swimming, watching movies on Netflix or Hulu, and reading.
-Proud to create meaningful dialogue in his community of La Mesa, John is excited to be a part of La Mesa Conversations!
+John is excited to be a part of the La Mesa Conversations Leadership Council to bring meaningful civil dialogue to the community!

-Colin grew up in East County San Diego and is a graduate of the NYU Law School, and the University of California, San Diego.
-He enjoys spending quality time with his Kindle, and taking pictures of his food.
-Find out more at colinparent.org.
+Colin is an Eagle Scout and grew up in East County San Diego.
+He is a graduate of the NYU Law School, and U.C.
+San Diego.

 Dr. Akilah Weber is a board-certified obstetrician/gynecologist and is the Director of the Pediatric & Adolescent Gynecology Division at Rady Children's Hospital-San Diego.